As history stands proof, one of the greatest inventions in the world was unplanned. And so was the story behind the invention of color photography.

 20th Century Innovations and the Digital Age of Photography

 As it goes without saying, in color photography, the trump card was played by Kodak.

 The “tripack” suggested by Louis Ducos du Hauron eventually found its purpose when the American company, Eastman Kodak, released the first modern “integral tripack” color film under the now famous name of Kodachrome.

 In 1935, Kodak introduced their first tri-pack film and branded it as Kodachrome.
-As mentioned earlier, the greatest inventions were unplanned.
+But, as mentioned earlier, the most remarkable inventions were unplanned.

 Leopold Mannes and Leopold Godowsky Jr., two musicians who strangely acted as a catalyst in helping Kodak play the trump card.

 They were eventually hired by Kodak Research Laboratories when they were trying their hands on the wavelength of three distinct colors – blue, green, and red.